janosh/matbench-discovery/site/src/routes/preprint/+page.md

 As a reminder, the WBM test set was generated in 5 successive batches, each step applying another element replacement to an MP source structure or a new stable crystal generated in one of the previous replacement rounds.
 The likelihood by which one element replaces another is governed by ISCD-mined chemical similarity scores for each pair of elements.
 Naively, one would expect model performance to degrade with increasing batch count, as repeated substitutions should on average 'diffuse' deeper into uncharted regions of material space, requiring the model to extrapolate more.
 We observe this effect for some models much more than others.

-shows the rolling MAE as a function of distance to the convex hull for each of the 5 WBM rounds of elemental substitution.
+@Fig:rolling-mae-vs-hull-dist-wbm-batches-models shows the rolling MAE as a function of distance to the convex hull for each of the 5 WBM rounds of elemental substitution.
 These plots show a stronger performance decrease for Wrenformer and Voronoi RF than for UIPs like M3GNet, CHGNet, MACE and even force-less GNNs with larger errors like MEGNet and CGCNN.

 {#if mounted}
 <RollingMaeVsHullDistWbmBatchesModels />